capacitor-community/stripe/packages/terminal/README.md

 # @capacitor-community/stripe-terminal

-Stripe SDK bindings for Capacitor Applications. __This plugin is still in rc(pre-release) version.__
+Stripe SDK bindings for Capacitor Applications. __This plugin is still in the RC (release candidate) phase.__
 We have confirmed that it works well in the demo project.
 Please refer to https://github.com/capacitor-community/stripe/tree/main/demo/angular for the implementation.

 ## Install